oreinecke/couchgis/README.md

 Multiple geometry clones may be separated by comma/space/ampersand/semicolon.
-These documents may be listed twice or more in the map page, but are only exported once as a table row.
+These documents may be listed twice or more in the map page, but are only exported once into a spreadsheet.

 `doc.GeoJSON.type` is restricted to Point, LineString, Polygon, MultiLineString, MultiPolygon.
 It could make sense, and it would be easy, to